scalawithcats/scala-with-cats/src/pages/adt/structural-recursion.md

 ```

 Exhaustivity checking is incredibly useful.
-If we change our algebraic data type the compiler will tell us the pattern matches we need to update.
+For example, if we add or remove a case from an algebraic data type, the cmopiler will us all the pattern matches that need to be updated.

 ### Dynamic Dispatch